Skip to content

 TODO Rows

-Whenever Name starts with TODO the viewer automatically does the following:
+Whenever a Name column value starts with TODO, the viewer automatically performs the following actions:

-• If report row Type is Info then it is highlighted in Yellow and TODO counter is incremented:
+• If a report row's Type is Info, it is highlighted in yellow, and the TODO counter is incremented:

 TODO

-• If report row Type is Assert then it stays green or red, but TODO counter is still incremented.
+• If a report row's Type is Assert, it remains green or red, but the TODO counter is still incremented.

-If you hover over last execution status in Rapise main window, the tooltip would contain then total number of TODO items found in the report (i.e. TODO counter):
+If you hover over the last execution status in the Rapise main window, the tooltip will then contain the total number of TODO items found in the report (i.e., the TODO counter):

 TODO Counter